 This figure encapsulates your property value, which is based on the current cost to replace that property minus depreciation.
 It’s the cost of replacing damaged property with new property while taking away obsolescence.

 This is one of the more misunderstood insurance terms, but we’ve got you covered!
-The secret is that it represents the cost to rebuild or replace the piece of property in question today, minus the value lost according to the remaining lifespan of that item.
+The secret is that it represents the cost to rebuild or replace the structure on your property as it stands today.
+It factors in the depreciation of value from the day you bought something or the day that it was constructed.

 Additional living expense

-If property loss forces you to find a different temporary living situation (and the cause of that property loss was covered), additional living expenses are great to have.
+If property loss forces you to find a different temporary living situation and the cause of that property loss was covered (by a house fire, for example), then coverage for additional living expenses could set you up in a hotel while your home is repaired.
 You get reimbursement for meals, rooms, and other costs incurred due to such circumstances.

 This is one of the most overlooked home insurance terms because it’s often viewed as a “nice to have.”
 However, it’s hard to argue with its value when you need to relocate your entire family for a limited amount of time.